Captive portal service gives the ability to organize a public (or guest) Wi-Fi zone with user authorization.

 Log in to the hotspotsystem website.

-After you pass authorization and signed in, you have to add new hotspot location based on your business-model.
-Hotspotsystem offers two types of business models: PRO and FREE.
+After you pass authorization and sign in, you must add a new hotspot location based on your business model.
+HotspotSystem offers two types of business models: PRO and FREE.

-PRO version assume commercial access when user have to pay for Internet service by credit card or by buying voucher.
+The PRO version assumes commercial access when users pay for Internet service by credit card or buy a voucher.

 Then you have to enter detailed information about your hotspot location:

-After you complete hotspot registration, you will see it in main menu of the hotspotsystem website.
+After you complete the hotspot registration, you will see it in the main menu of the HotspotSystem website.
 To see the list of your hotspots, go to 'Manage - Locations':

-After you complete hotspot configuration, service will start on your guest Wi-Fi (it's the 'Guest network' by default).
-The guest network in this case can be either with a password (WPA-PSK) or without a password.
+After you complete the hotspot configuration, the service will start working on your guest Wi-Fi (it's the 'Guest network' by default).
+The guest network, in this case, can be either with or without a password (WPA-PSK).

-Keenetic allows you to separate guest network (Captive portal) and main network.
-Those users who connect to guest network need to pass authorization to access the Internet.
-And those users or network devices that connect to the main network will have access to the network without authorization.
+Your Keenetic router allows you to separate the guest network (Captive portal) and the main network.
+Those users who connect to the guest network need to pass authorization to access the Internet.
+And those users or network devices that connect to the main network will have access to the Internet without authorization.
 It could be system administrators or cameras.
 Each LAN port could be independently configured for one of the networks.

-After connecting the mobile device to the public (guest) network, when you first time access any website on the Internet, you will be redirected to a special authorization page.
+After connecting a mobile device to the public (guest) network, when you first time access any website on the Internet, you will be redirected to a special authorization page.

-Choose the type of access your which you configured before when you added the hotspot.
+Choose the type of access that you previously set on the router when you added the hotspot.

 The profile for manual configuration is presented below.